Jbleezy/BO2-Reimagined/README.md

 * Removed Turbine
 * Removed Sloth barricades
 * Sloth can no longer be unlocked
+* Ghosts no longer spawn a free perk powerup if any player gets damaged by the ghosts
 * Fountain portal automatically active
 * Navcard table automatically crafted